Campho-Phenique is an over-the-counter medicine used to treat cold sores and insect bites.

 For information on products containing camphor alone, see camphor overdose.

-The combination of camphor and phenol is found in Campho-Phenique.
-(However, camphor and phenol may be found separately in other products.)
+Both camphor and phenol are in Campho-Phenique.
+However, camphor and phenol may be found separately in other products.

 - Irregular breathing

 BLADDER AND KIDNEYS

 - Low blood pressure

 - Skin redness (from applying too much to the skin)

 STOMACH AND INTESTINES